OpenShift: Architecture

-The main difference between OpenShift and vanilla Kubernetes is the concept of build-related artifacts.
-In OpenShift, such artifacts are considered first class Kubernetes resources upon which standard Kubernetes operations can apply.
-OpenShift's client program, "oc", offers a superset of the standard capabilities bundled in the mainline "kubectl" client program of Kubernetes.
-Using this client, one can directly interact with the build-related resources using sub-commands (such as "new-build" or "start-build").
-In addition to this, an OpenShift-native pod builds technology called Source-to-Image (S2I) is available out of the box, though this is slowly being phased out in favor of Tekton — which is a cloud native way of building and deploying to Kubernetes.
-For the OpenShift platform, this provides capabilities equivalent to what Jenkins can do.
+The main difference between OpenShift and vanilla Kubernetes is its extension of the platform with build-related artifacts as first-class Kubernetes resources upon which standard Kubernetes operations can apply.
+OpenShift's oc client offers a superset of the standard kubectl (Kubernetes standard client) capabilities., including direct interaction with build resources via sub-commands like new-build or start-build.
+It also provided out of the box an OpenShift-native pod builds technology called Source-to-Image (S2I), though this is slowly being phased out in favor of Tekton, a cloud-native CI/CD framework for Kubernetes.

-Some other differences when OpenShift is compared to Kubernetes: